 Wetlands are areas where soil is inundated with water, near or above the soil’s surface, for at least part of the year.
 Wetland soils have distinct properties and wildlife due to their high levels of saturation.
 Many wetlands, like grassy meadows, are defined by a high water table creating saturated soil conditions, and may not have standing water visible.

 Wetlands are essential to the health of Lake Superior’s watershed.
+Like kidneys filter your blood, wetlands sift pollutants from water by trapping sediment, excess nutrients, and toxic chemicals.
 They keep our lakes, streams, and groundwater clean, keep our coastline resilient to erosion and flooding impacts, prevent climate change, and house critical species.
-Learn more about how wetlands function:
+Protecting wetlands is crucial to our mission at Citizens for a Safe & Clean Lake Superior.

 In June 2023, the U.S. Supreme Court issued its decision for Sackett v EPA, stating that wetlands are only protected under the Clean Water Act if they have a “continuous surface connection” to a navigable body of water.
 This court decision severely limits the power of the CWA, stripping federal protection for 50% of the nation’s wetlands.